Robert Odell, Jr. likes to explore and examine the many mysteries of our world and universe.

 - strep throat.

-Much smaller than bacteria, viruses are not full cells.
+Much smaller than bacteria, viruses are not complete cells.
 They are DNA or RNA (genetic material) encased inside of a protein coating.
-Because they reproduce by using cell structures from other living things, they will die unless they live inside a plant, animal, or you.
-If someone infected with a virus leaves body fluids on a toilet seat or doorknob, the virus will die quickly, unless you come along first.
+Because they reproduce by using cell structures from other living things, they can not exist unless they live inside a plant, animal, or you.
+If someone infected with a virus leaves body fluids on a toilet seat or doorknob, the virus will quickly dissipate unless you come into contact with those fluids.
+Washing your body, especially your hands, will keep infected fluids from entering vulnerable areas such as your mouth or nose.

 Once inside your body, viruses spread quickly and easily, causing sickness.